liferay/liferay-docs/develop/reference/articles/08-maven/css-builder-plugin.markdown

         </dependencies>
     </project>

-There are additional Liferay theme-related dependencies you can configure this way that's provided by the Theme Builder.
+There are additional Liferay theme-related dependencies you can manage this way that's provided by the Theme Builder.
 See
 [this section](/develop/reference/-/knowledge_base/7-1/theme-builder-plugin) for
 more information.